CraneSoftwrights/revenge/en/README.md

 <img src="../shared/objective.png" style="height:100px"/>

-The winning player is the first to get all of their pegs into their end zone.
-There are no ties, and so the dealer is at a slight disadvantage of playing last behind the other players in turn.
+The winning players are the first to get all of their pegs into their end zone in the last round of the game.
+If the player that finishes first is not the dealer, the final round continues until the dealer has their play.
+This ensures all players end the game having played the same number of rounds.
+The winners are those players who finished during the final round.

 Before the game begins, all players must agree on the rules for filling the end zone.